suv9/Project-Repository-8086/README.md

 Personal repository to submit my individual assignment.

 ## Overview
-This is my personal repository to submit all my individual assignments that I do throughout the class _ISQA 8086_.
+This is my personal repository to submit all my individual assignments that I do throughout the class **_Special Topics: From Data to Decisions_**.
 >
 ## License information
 This project is licensed under the **GNU GENERAL PUBLIC LICENSE**